ShareKM/ShareKM/README.md

 - **[KMAP-C](https://github.com/openkmi/KMAP-C):** A C/C++ toolkit that provides a suite of routines for implementing various tracer kinetic models.
 These include source code and MEX files that enable integration with other software, such as MATLAB.

-- **[KMAP-M](https://github.com/openkmi/KMAP-M):** A MATLAB toolbox built on top of OpenKMAP-C. This toolbox provides an interface for performing kinetic modeling and analysis using MATLAB, supporting multiple operating systems including Windows, Linux, and macOS.
+- **[KMAP-M](https://github.com/openkmi/KMAP-M):** A MATLAB toolbox built on top of **KMAP-C**.
+This toolbox provides an interface for performing kinetic modeling and analysis using MATLAB, supporting multiple operating systems including Windows, Linux, and macOS.

 Together, **KMAP-C** and **KMAP-M** offer a solution for researchers in tracer kinetic modeling, providing both the low-level computational tools and the high-level MATLAB functionality.